 Step 3: Enter a contract

-When the wholesaler and the seller come to an agreement, both parties will sign a wholesale purchase agreement.
-A typical agreement gives the wholesaler permission to assign the contract to a third-party buyer.
-It should also include contingency clauses that apply to the buyer.
+When you and the seller come to an agreement, both parties will sign a purchase agreement — a contract that gives you the right to purchase the property at the agreed-upon price.
+A typical wholesaling contract permits you to assign the contract to a third-party buyer.
 A real estate attorney who works with investors and wholesalers can help you draft a contract that follows your state’s laws.

-At this point in the process, most wholesalers find a real estate investor to buy the property and assign the contract to them.
-Assigning the contract means that the buyer has the right to buy the property for the price listed in the contract.
-As a wholesaler, you’ll earn an assignment fee when you sell the buying rights.
+At this point in the process, you will find a buyer — often a real estate investor with cash — who wants to buy the property.
+Once you agree on a price, you’ll assign the contract to them using an assignment of contract.
+Assigning the contract means transferring your role to the buyer, giving them the right to buy the property for the price listed in the contract.
+As a wholesaler, you’ll earn an assignment fee from the buyer when you sell the buying rights.